 The story takes place at the turn of the century in St. Louis, Missouri, when the World’s Fair was right around the corner (1904).
 The Smith family lived in this grand Second Empire Victorian home on 5135 Kensington Avenue with their five children (and Grandpa!).

 Kensington Avenue, lined with beautiful, stately homes, was constructed at great cost by MGM for the movie.
-Known as “St. Louis Street,” it can also be seen in films like Cheaper by the Dozen, In the Good Old Summertime, and Good News.
+Known as “St. Louis Street,” it can also be seen in films like Cheaper by the Dozen.
+Here’s how it looked in that movie:

 Judy Garland was 21 years old when she played Esther Smith.
 She famously turned down the role at first because she was tired of playing the ingenue and wanted a “grown-up role.”
 She was finally talked into it by the screenwriter, Irving Brecher, who was a friend of hers.